-Imperial College AHSC is the largest centre nationally for lung research bringing together the National Heart and Lung Institute, Imperial College Healthcare NHS Trust and the Royal Brompton & Harefield NHS Foundation Trust, which as a specialist heart and lung centre is internationally regarded for its clinical care and research.
+Imperial College AHSC is the largest academic centre nationally for lung research bringing together the National Heart and Lung Institute and Imperial College Healthcare NHS Trust.

 Our thriving research portfolio is focused on developing new approaches to the detection and treatment of lung disease as well as targeted management strategies for chronic lung diseases, which can span the life course.

 - MRC/PHE Centre for Environment and Health

 - NIHR Health Protection Research Unit in Respiratory Infection